ISS/SIC

 Author 1

-Raghabendra kumar Mahato mahatoraghabendrakumar.1688@gmail.com Gandaki Medical College Teaching Hospital and Research Center Bachelor of medicine and bachelor of surgery (MBBS) Pokhara Nepal
+Raghabendra Kumar Mahato mahatoraghabendrakumar.1688@gmail.com Gandaki Medical College Teaching Hospital and Research Center Bachelor of medicine and bachelor of surgery (MBBS) Pokhara Nepal

 Author 2